asett0/rethinking-solutions/chapter2.md

 ```

 ## 2M4
-Let B represent the number of black sides on the drawn card.
+- Let `B` represent the number of black sides on the drawn card.
-Let SS represent the the shown side of the drawn card
+- Let `SS` represent the the shown side of the drawn card.
 ```
 P(B=2 | SS=Black) = 2/N
 P(B=1 | SS=Black) = 1/N